oddhill/worksample-backend-api/README.md

 ## Expectations

-We expect you to build an API in your PHP framework of choice.
+We expect you to build an API in your framework or collection of packages of choice.
 You are free to use an API specification you feel comfortable working with but an API built on a REST specification or GraphQL is preferred.

 The finished work sample should have a readme describing how to get the API up and running.

 We expect you to host the code as a repository on Github or GitLab under your own profile.

+If you choose to develop the API in PHP we expect you to use one of the popular frameworks available and not just a selection of packages.
+If you decide to build the API on Node.js a framework is not required but is a valid option.

 ## Data source